 Valentine’s Day is quickly approaching, and many of you will be giving your pets something special.

-Below are 14 safe (and fun) Valentine’s gift ideas.
+Below, you’ll find 9 safe (and fun) Valentine’s gift ideas.

-2. Catnip Pickle
+1. Catnip Pickle

-3. “Kiss Me” Hoodie
+2. “Kiss Me” Hoodie

-6. Heart Bowl
+3. Heart Bowl

 Category: Bowls & Dishes

-7. Posh Pink Tent
+4. Posh Pink Tent

 Category: Pet Beds

 Is your pet’s pad in need of an upgrade?
 Or perhaps your pet is like mine — I get a new bed and she sleeps everywhere but there.
 I think it’s the bed, so I buy another.
 Well, here is a fantastically frilly one for Valentine’s Day.
-Both dog and cat versions are available at Doggie Vogue.

-10. Valentine’s Treat Box
+5. Valentine’s Treat Box

-Oh so scrumptious and delicious… What pet could say no?
+Oh so scrumptious and delicious — what pet could say no?
 There are treats you can buy or make yourself to spoil your pet with something special.
 If you don’t have time to bake, order it!
 Pictured here is the Valentine’s treat box from Healthy Hound Bakery.

-Brownies made for cats and full of catnip!
+Baked treats made for cats and full of catnip!
 Order from Pampered Paw Gifts.

-12. Tagg: The Pet Tracker
+7. Tagg: The Pet Tracker

 Category: Pet Trackers